schoero/eslint-config/README.md

 ### VSCode integration

-For automatic code formatting on save install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and add the following to your settings.json:
+For automatic code formatting on save, install the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 To recommend the extension in your repository create a `.vscode/extensions.json` with the following content: